anthony-wang/CrabNet/README.md

 This software package implements the Compositionally-Restricted Attention-Based Network (`CrabNet`) that takes only composition information to predict material properties.

+:warning: This is a fork of the original CrabNet repository, refactored and published to PyPI and Anaconda.
+The instructions have not been fully updated. :warning:

+Some simple (updated instructions) are:

+`conda install -c sgbaird crabnet`

+or

+`pip install crabnet`

 ## Table of Contents